divvi-xyz/divvi-token-contracts/README.md

 #### Mainnet

 We use [OpenZeppelin Defender](https://www.openzeppelin.com/defender) to manage deployments and upgrades on Mainnet.
 Before beginning a deployment, make sure that your `.env` file is set up correctly.
-Namely, make sure to get the `DEFENDER_API_KEY`, `DEFENDER_API_SECRET`, `ETHERSCAN_API_KEY`, `ETHEREUM_RPC_URL` values from GSM and copy them in.
+Namely, make sure to get the `DEFENDER_API_KEY`, `DEFENDER_API_SECRET`, `ETHERSCAN_API_KEY`, `DEPLOY_SALT` values from GSM and copy them in.
 (Ideally we could inject these config values into Hardhat automatically, but we haven't found a way to do that.)
 Also include `OWNER_ADDRESS` to set the initial owner for the proxy.
 This should be the _Owner Safe_ address listed above.

 💡 For a smooth experience ensure you've been invited to Defender for Divvi and are added as a signer to the Deployer and Owner safes.